Andrew Bellatti: San Diego Padres

 On March 10, 2025, Bellatti signed a minor league contract with the San Diego Padres.
 In five appearances for the Triple-A El Paso Chihuahuas, he struggled to an 11.57 ERA with five strikeouts across 4 2/3 innings pitched.
 Bellatti was released by the Padres organization on May 7.

 Toros de Tijuana

 On May 16, 2025, Bellatti signed with the Toros de Tijuana of the Mexican League.
 In four appearances for Tijuana, Bellatti struggled to a 6.75 ERA with one strikeout over 2 2/3 innings pitched.

 Bravos de León

 On May 29, 2025, Bellatti, Danny Ortiz, and Phillips Valdéz were traded to the Bravos de León in exchange for Aderlin Rodríguez.
 In 14 appearances for León, he struggled to an 0-1 record and 7.59 ERA with six strikeouts across 10 2/3 innings pitched.
 Bellatti was released by the Bravos on July 10.

+Cleburne Railroaders

+On April 1, 2026, Bellatti signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+In three starts for Cleburne, he posted a 1–1 record with a 1.80 ERA and 15 strikeouts across 10 innings pitched.
+On May 28, Bellatti was released by the Railroaders.

+On June 12, 2026, Bellatti announced his retirement from professional baseball, citing an ulnar collateral ligament tear suffered during his time with Cleburne.